ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

 Now let's imagine doing the same thing for the ancient board game Go.
 An important thing to know about this game is that the player always has the option to "pass."
-That is, one of the available moves at any given turn is to stay in the current state.
-Thus, every vertex in this graph is going to have one special arrow that loops back on itself.
+That is, one of the available moves on any given turn is to stay in the current state.
+Thus, every vertex in our graph is going to have one special arrow that loops back on itself.

 ```{image} assets/Ch4/GO.jpg
 :alt: Whoopsy!